 And thus, I held on for dear life.

-Regrettably, a few other horseman had nothing better to do, so they chased up alongside my little horse and did something else that caused him to run for his life.
+Regrettably, a few other horsemen had nothing better to do, so they chased up alongside my little horse and did something else that caused him to run for his life.
 Just like I was hanging on for mine.

 I wondered if at the end of ‘the ride’, the horse would know to stop, or if I would just run all the way back to the hotel 200 kilometers away, crashing through the security gate.
 I wondered if the horse would need nutrition along the way – for I had none for it.
 And most importantly, I wondered how I was going to explain to someone that this wasn’t my horse at all.

 Thankfully, the horse decided to stop.
 He stopped because he wanted to check out three females that were walking.
 Given I didn’t know how to make it go (or stop), I just let it be.
 I was close enough to the top anyway.
-Visit complete, and my life still in tack.
+Visit complete, and my life still intact.

 IMG_8615